KumoCorp/kumomta/docs/changelog/main.md

   the header.
 If the original encoding was `base64` and the new form of the part was written out in `quoted-printable` then the resulting mime part would be ambiguous to decode.

+* An error raised in a custom `get_queue_config` event handler during reception wouldn't remove the message from the spool, but would report a transient failure back to the injector, which could lead to it sending a message again.